XShaw720/Addressable-LEDs-controlled-by-voltage-draw/README.md

 # Addressable-LEDs-controlled-by-voltage-draw
 In this project I monitor the voltage draw from my wireless charger and create differ LED effects based on whether or not it is charging.
+For this project you'll need an Arduino board with at least one analog pin and one output pin.
+The analog pin will read the voltage draw from the charger and the output pin will control the addressable LEDs.
+When you're finished wiring it use the serial monitor to read the voltage draw and determine valid ranges.
+The code only uses 2 ranges but can easily handle more by adjusting the boolean functions called in wipe().